vzex/dog-tunnel/README.md

 client: ./dtunnel_lite -v -service 127.0.0.1:1234 -local :8787 -action :22

-It's better to add the -encrypt arg for privacy in client you can add "-auth" at both side for authorize
+It's better to add the -encrypt arg for privacy in client you can add "-auth" on both sides for authorize

 The default mode is udp mode, and is faster in the poor network than tcp mode, you can also use tcp mode with "-tcp" on both sides.
 ## License